vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 ### Consistent Business Backups, Limited Availability

 Assuming that I have figured that I need to write a piece of code/ module that can co-ordinate with all databases, here are a bunch of challenges I would face with doing that

 1. To be able to achieve a consistent time-coordinated backup, I should first be able to tell all the services that write/read data from databases to not do so until I create a Checkpoint, this only makes my backup time-coordinated.
 2. A Checkpoint needs to be created when all the database systems have reached consistency
 3. Depending on whether I am performing a full or incremental backup, all the systems will remain unavailable for which I am taking co-ordinated backups

    > All this DIY Magic to make all of them unavailable for until the slowest database finishes backing up

 ### Do yourself a favor

 1. When you run through your first iteration of your application, use a shared database design pattern.
 2. Agile IT plumbing does not mean agile business.
 Microservices can be done right if domain-driven design is given a close look.
 3. Pick Oracle database.
 Use the multi-tenant PDB and CDB Architecture to have easy and time-consistent backups yet run them as individual databases
 4. But all my services communicate to the database over REST, Have you considered ORDS ?
 5. I need a document store, maybe consider SODA
 6. My data is telling me it is a graph, have you thought about Oracle Spatial and Graph ?

+### Suggested Reading/ References